 You can think of it as a different kind of Pinterest, with easier, safer security settings for school, a different way to back channel a discussion, or a new way to throw out ideas during a brainstorm!
 Have you used Padlet before?
 What’s your favorite way to incorporate it into your classroom?

-I’ve uploaded a set of graphic organizers (FREEBIE!) to my TpT store!
+Click here to check out a set of graphic organizers for Padlet!
 English, Spanish, a few non-language specific ones, AND the editable versions!
 I hope you enjoy this tool!